alyssamanse/To-Eat-Node-App/README.md

 # To Eat Node Application

 ## Overview
 This Node.js application allows users to enter the name of a burger to be stored in a database.
 Once the burger has been eaten, the user can click the 'Devour' button to mark it as eaten.
-Eat all the burgers you can [here](https://burger-eating-app.herokuapp.com/).
+Eat all the fictional burgers you can [here](https://burger-eating-app.herokuapp.com/).

 ## Setup
 From the command line within the directory, 'npm install' to install: